greenhornsr/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) exponential O(a^n)
+a) exponential O(n)
+    a single operation ran on n

+b) constant n(log(n))
-    as the size of the input increases the runtime or space used will grow at a faster rate.
+    as the number n increases the runtime /space used will grow at a slightly slower rate

-b) constant O(n)
-    if n is 1 or 0; Only looping through 1 set of data capped by n; the operation will only go a set number of times based on n otherwise, I am not sure how to apply BIG O notation to an infinite loop. while j < n and n is never altered...

-c)  O(1)
+c)  O(bunnies)
-    operation is unaffected by n
+    operation runs for every bunny

 ## Exercise II
+Answer:
+    Start at ground floor(0) of building with (n) floors drop an egg,
+        if egg doesn't break
+            move to the next floor
+        else
+            f = current floor
+        return eggs break at f or higher.

+    runtime complexity: O(n)
+# n = story building
+# f = floor
+# ~ eggs
+# break = f floor +
+# not break = f floor -